-If you are interested in diving or snorkelling, you will find that visibility is much better during the high season.
+The high season is probably the best time travel to Koh Lipe if you are interested in diving or snorkelling as you will find that underwater visibility is much better.
 As the seas are much calmer at this time of year, less sediment is disturbed and waters tend to be crystal clear.

 The Best of Both Worlds?

 If you want the good weather without the crowds, we recommend staying on Koh Adang.
-It is a beautiful, mountainous island just a couple of minutes in a long tail boat from Lipe.
+It is a beautiful, mountainous island just a couple of minutes in a long tail boat from Koh Lipe island.

 You can stay at the lovely Koh Adang Resort which is the only hotel on the island and has its own private beach, free use of kayaks and snorkels, beachside swimming pool and a free shuttle boat to Lipe.

 This might sound like it is some exclusive hotel that costs a fortune, but it is actually very affordable, we chose to stay there mostly because it was cheaper than anything we could find on Koh Lipe.
 It surpassed our expectations and we loved it there so much that we stayed an extra 4 nights!
 We got a great deal by booking through Agoda.

 What is it like in Koh Lipe during low season?

 The low season on Koh Lipe runs from Mid-May to December.
 During this time the island is a quieter and more peaceful place to visit.

 You will find that the beaches are almost deserted, the nightlife is somewhere between chilled and non-existent, and hotels have rooms to spare and offer some bargain prices.